-Nicolas died on December 6th and was buried in Myro (Turkey) originally, but later transported to Bari, Italy in 1807, where a church was built for him.
-Today still many people visit his grave.
+The real Saint Nicolas died on December 6th.
+He was first buried in Myra (Turkey).
+In 1807, the good saint was transported to Bari, Italy, where a church was built for him.
+Today many people visit his grave.
 It is said the water that flows from his grave can perform miracles.

-Around 1750 and 1850, the adults started to use Sinterklaas to threaten and punish children.
-The feast was used as a way to brings morals to children, threatening them that they would not receive gifts if they didn’t behave or having Sinterklaas punishing them if they didn’t obey their parents.
+Around 1750 and 1850, adults started to use Sinterklaas to threaten and punish children.
+The feast was used as a way to brings morals to children.
+Parents threatened their children that if they did not obey, they would not receive gifts.
+‘Zwarte Piet’ could even put you in his bag and take you with him on his boat to Spain!

-Children go to a port in their local town to witness the arrival of Sint or watch the national event (in different city each year) on television.
-Sint tours the city on his horse, while the Pieten -his helpers, interact with the children, handing out special biscuits, such as ‘pepernoten‘.
+Sinterklaas is still a very popular tradition in the Netherlands.
+In almost all towns, children and their parents head off to the port or docks in their local town to witness the arrival of Sint.
+Sint tours the city on his horse, while the Pieten -his helpers, interact with the children, handing out candy and special biscuits, such as ‘pepernoten‘.

 To ‘set the shoe’

-In the evening, children ‘set’ their shoe and put a letter or a wish list in for Sint and a carrot for his horse.
-During the night, Sint rides his white horse on the rooftops together with his helper Black Pete (Zwarte Piet), throwing down little presents or chocolate in the children’s shoes.
+In the evening, children ‘set’ their shoes and put a letter or a wish list in for Sint and a carrot for his horse.
+During the night, Sint rides his white horse on the rooftops together with his helper Black Pete (Zwarte Piet).
+They throw down small presents or chocolate in the children’s shoes.